arman-man/Web-Application-for-Oregon-State-University/README.md

 Implemented user authentication and authorization with password hashing for data protection.

-Deployed on Google Cloud Platform, with App Engine for hosting, and a Firestore NoSQL database.
+Deployed on Google Cloud Platform, with App Engine for hosting and Firebase for back-end services.